 A survey course to introduce the field of global business.
 Students will study diverse and multiple facets - such as cultural, political/legal, social, economic and others - that affect the operations and performances of international business enterprises.
 As a part of their coursework, students will concentrate on one or more specific cultures, regions, or countries.
-Prerequisite: BBG 101 or BES 218 and IS 135 or permission of instructor

-BBG 230
+Prerequisite: BBG 101 or BES 218 and IS

-Survey of Business Law
+BBG 230 Survey of Business Law 3